Ruhr: Weimar Republic

-The Spartacist Uprising in 1919, which originated in Berlin, became popular among the working class in the Ruhr, and the region quickly adopted Marxism.
-The uprising was defeated by the Freikorps in less than a week, and the Weimar Republic established control over the Ruhr.
-The Kapp Putsch occurred in March 1919, when autocrats attempted to overthrow the Weimar government.
-The Weimar government defeated the putsch, albeit it advocated a general strike, which large parts of the working class participated in.
-The general strike effectively ended the Kapp government, but in the Ruhr, striking workers successfully managed to take government buildings in March 1920 shocking the rest of Germany.
-An armed revolt was then instigated, and the Red Guard installed a branch in the Ruhr.
-This became known as the Ruhr Uprising.
-The workers councils that led the uprising declared the Ruhr to be a socialist republic, but the Freikorps and Reichswehr put down the rebellion in April 1919, and re-established the Weimar Republic's control of the Ruhr.
+In the March 1920 Kapp Putsch, nationalist and monarchist elements with the armed support of Freikorps units attempted to overthrow the government of the Weimar Republic.
+It was able to defeat the putsch by advocating a general strike that all but shut down Berlin.
+The work action effectively ended the putsch, but in the Ruhr it was the instigation for an armed revolt whose aim was to replace the Weimar Republic with a soviet-style council republic.
+In the Ruhr Uprising, the Ruhr Red Army was able to take control of the Ruhr industrial area.
+The Reichswehr, with assistance from Freikorps units, put down the rebellion in early April 1920 and re-established the Weimar Republic's control of the district.
+An estimated 1,000 insurgents and 200 Reichswehr soldiers were killed in the battles.

 In March 1921, French and Belgian troops occupied Duisburg, which under the Treaty of Versailles formed part of the demilitarized Rhineland.
-In January 1923 the whole Ruhrgebiet was occupied as a reprisal after Germany failed to fulfill World War I reparation payments as agreed in the Versailles Treaty.
-The German government responded with "passive resistance", letting workers and civil servants refuse orders and instructions by the occupation forces.
-Production and transport came to a standstill and the financial consequences contributed to German hyperinflation and ruined public finances in Germany and France, as well as several other countries.
-Passive resistance was called off in late 1923, allowing Germany to implement a currency reform and to negotiate the Dawes Plan, which led to the withdrawal of the French and Belgian troops from the Ruhr in 1925.
-However, the occupation of the Ruhr caused several direct and indirect consequences on the German economy and government.
-Due to the lack of production caused by foreign occupation, the German economy lacked the domestic abilities to pay war reparations without intentionally causing inflation.
-Moreover, the government became increasingly unpopular due to its "passive resistance" to German production.
-The halt in domestic production made war reparations impossible to pay.
+In January 1923 the whole Ruhr district was occupied after Germany failed to fulfill part of its World War I reparation payments as agreed in the Versailles Treaty.
+The German government responded with a policy of passive resistance, letting workers and civil servants refuse orders and instructions by the occupation forces.
+Production and transport came to a standstill and the financial consequences contributed to German hyperinflation.
+After passive resistance was called off in late 1923, Germany implemented a currency reform and negotiated the Dawes Plan, which led to the withdrawal of the French and Belgian troops from the Ruhr in 1925.
+However, the occupation of the Ruhr caused several direct and indirect consequences to the German economy and government, including accelerating the growth of right wing parties due to the Weimar government's inability to successfully resolve the problem.